nadasal/rtr/README.md

 [![Build Status](https://travis-ci.org/nadasal/rtriangle.svg?branch=master)](https://travis-ci.org/nadasal/rtriangle)

-**NOTE: This is a toy package created for MDS 524 for lab purposes.
-It is not meant to be terribly useful in its current form.**
+**NOTE: This is a toy package created for the purpose going through the package creation process.
+It is not meant to be terribly useful in its current form.
+Includes a vignette, license, and tests.**

 # rtriangle